getoutreach/clientxtsdk/README.md

 }
 ```

-#### Caching the refresh token
+#### Caching the tokens

-Now when the addon host has obtained this data, it needs to store somewhere refresh token of this user, so later, when the user will load addon again, it could generate a new access token without forcing the user to go through [user consenting ](#user-consent) phase.
+Now when the addon host has obtained this data, it needs to store somewhere access and refresh tokens of this user, so later, when the user loads addon again, it could generate a new access token without forcing the user to go through [user consent](#user-consent) phase.

-In order to implement that caching, the addon host has to read a value stored in a request cookie "cxt-uid" which contains a unique identifier of a user and store received refresh token linked to that user id.
+In order to implement that caching, the addon host has to read a value stored in a request ["cxt-temp" auth cookie](#auth-temp-cookie), which contains a unique identifier of a user and cache received access and refresh tokens linked to that user id.

 #### Passing back access token to addon